Military Servicemembers Relief

 The Servicemembers Civil Relief Act ("Act") provides certain protections for service men and women on active duty in the United States Armed Services.
 The Act also applies to a servicemember called to active State duty because of a federal emergency, such as the National Guard’s assistance in airport security.

-Under the Act you may qualify for certain protections, including, but not limited to the following:
+Under the Act, you may qualify for certain protections, including the following:

 - Reduced interest rates on debts incurred before active duty, including mortgages and car loans;